kajoshua/kajoshua.github.io/_posts/2022-9-13-Interesting-Questions.md

 * What is something that you know you'll never (reasonably) do in your life?
 * Are you someone who usually reaches out to others or do others reach out to you?
 * How do you actively maintain your friends as friends?
+* If you weren't doing what you're doing now, what would your sexy alter ego be doing?
+* What's something different about you than your others in a niche community you're a part of?
+* What something about you that people tend to get wrong?
+  * (Source: Amey Zhang)